Generation-UK-I/AZ-900-Curriculum-Guide/AZ-900-Notes.md

 As flexible and configurable as VMs are, there are also some limitations:
 - Each virtual machine includes an entire OS, and **software stack**, which means that changes and deployments can take a while - we're talking minutes, but any downtime is a problem.
-- You have to pay for a VM's attached storage, so, if you need to deploy multiple servers with the same operating system, there is potentially a lot of duplicate data.
+- You have to pay for a VMs' attached storage, so, if you need to deploy multiple servers with the same operating system, there is potentially a lot of duplicate data.
 - Whilst portable, we can migrate VMs from on-premise to the cloud and vice-versa, they can be quite large, so migrating them can take some time, particularly on a slow connection.

 Containers are another type of virtualised environment, but unlike a VM, they don't require a full OS, just a user environment, the application code, and maybe any required dependencies or middleware.
 This makes them much smaller, faster to deploy and change, and they more efficiently use resources.
 You can typically run many more containers on any given physical server compared to VMs, and you don't need multiple copies of the operating system running.